rekindle-blog/rekindle-blog.github.io/_posts/2020-10-01-doodle-3-reasons-physical-books-are-better-than-digital-ones.md

 ### 2. Physical Books Are More Conspicuous

 Because physical books are, well, physical they are more conspicuous.
 Being materially tangible, or visible, they are difficult to ignore.
-This makes it harder for me to accumulate books unthinkingly because they disappear into the digital cloud.
+This makes it easier for me to accumulate books unthinkingly because they disappear into the digital cloud.
 Physical books line the walls of my home.
 I walk past them when I open the curtains in the morning and water my indoor plants at night.
 I truly cannot tell you how many digital books I own on Kindle—please don’t tell my wife.
 Most of these digital accruements were free and others were deals to good to pass up.
 Yet many of them remain unread.
 I don’t think I am alone in this regard.

 ### 3. Digital Books Fuel Undiscerning Consumerism